 Include a scanned copy of the passport or identification document that you used when you took the test (this is done after you click the submit button on the Additional TRF application form).
 TRFs can only be sent to institutions and organisations.
 Additional copies will not be sent to students, their families or friends.
 There is no charge for this service.

 19. How soon can I re-sit the test?

 There is no time limit on re-sitting the test.
 However, we strongly recommend you study additionally before taking the test again.
-Some test centres offer preparatory courses and language classes.
+Some test centres offer IELTS preparation course and language classes.
 Ask your IDP counsellor or contact your local test centre for more information.

 20. What if I am not happy with my result?

 You can apply for a re-mark, known as an Enquiry on Results (EOR), at your test centre within six weeks of the test date.
 You must pay an enquiry fee, which will be fully refunded if your band score changes.
 Note that IELTS examiners and markers follow strict assessment guidelines and are regularly monitored.
 The IELTS testing process has the highest quality control procedures.

 Find out more IELTS Information

 - Academic Reading and Writing Tests

 - General Reading and Writing Tests